Matt Damon has been a staple of Hollywood for as long as I can remember. Literally.

 Given the chance to speak to the Oscar winner ahead of the film’s release, Damon and I discussed creating chemistry with a child actor, the difference between playing larger-than-life characters and real-life people, learning from the characters he’s played, the difference between putting on Jason Bourne weight and Bill Baker weight, and more.

 Introduction and building chemistry with an actor 40 years younger

 Eric Italiano: Folks, today I am joined by, at least as far as I’m concerned, one of the most important actors of my lifetime.
 You know him from films such as Good Will Hunting, The Bourne Identity, Oceans 11, and more.
-Ladies and gentlemen, it is Oscar, Matt Damon, how are you doing today sir?
+Ladies and gentlemen, Matt Damon, how are you doing today sir?